 In the first years of the Museum's existence, Leon Wegner, the Society’s secretary, also played a significant role in the development of the museum.
 Already at the end of the 19th century, the Mielżyński Museum had the largest archaeological collection of scholarly societies operating in the contemporary Prussian state.
 Such a good result was obtained mainly thanks to the support of Polish landowners and clergy, many of whom donated their private archaeological finds to the museum.

-Members of the Society of Friends of Sciences participated in archaeological research, thus enlarging the museum’s collection.
-Among the acquired artefacts were unique objects, such as, for example, oxen from Bytyń dating to the early Bronze Age, or items from sites examined according to the highest research standards of the time (e.g. materials from Manieczki explored by Antoni Białecki in 1858).
+Members of the Society for the Advancement of Arts and Sciences participated in archaeological research, thus enlarging the museum’s collection.
+Among the acquired artefacts were unique objects, such as, for example, oxen from Bytyń dating to the early Bronze Age, or items from sites investigated according to the highest research standards of the time (e.g. materials from Manieczki explored by Antoni Białecki in 1858).
 In order to achieve the highest possible scientific level, the Archaeological Commission was established at the Society (from 1885 renamed the Archaeological Section).
-Although it operated periodically, it became a centre of exchange of ideas, inspiring its members to undertake excavations and publish their results.
-The most well-known members of this commission at the beginning of its existence were Antoni Białecki and Kazimierz Szulc, and later also Władysław Jażdżewski and Hieronim Feldmanowski.
+Although it operated only periodically, it became a centre of exchange of ideas, inspiring its members to undertake excavations and publish their results.
+The most well-known members of the Commission at the beginning of its existence were Antoni Białecki and Kazimierz Szulc, and later also Władysław Jażdżewski and Hieronim Feldmanowski.
 Following the establishment of the Section in 1885, it was attended by Klemens Koehler, Romuald and Bolesław Erzepki, Władysław Łebiński, Wincenty Zenkteller, Augustine Kalk, Ignacy Zakrzewski and Albin Węsierski.
-Many of those scholars contributed greatly to the development of archaeological research in Greater Poland and supported the Museum with their private collections.
+Many of those scholars contributed greatly to the development of archaeological research in Wielkopolska (Greater Poland) and supported the Museum with their private collections.